Sadaf-Tariq/pp1-everythingdesi/README.md

 * I have confirmed that the form works: requires entries in every field, will only accept emails in an email field, and the submit button works

 # Bugs
+* When I tested my HTML code for the index.html page on html validator, I got the error that one of the div was unclosed which was causing another section to give another error, I solve the problem by removing that div element
+* Another error I found for the menu.html page, where I put an anchor element inside a button element, I solved that error by replacing the button to form
+* For the style.css for the header element in a media query, I got an error because there was a margin selector that had a negative value, I solved that error by removing that selector

 # Validator Testing
 * HTML